-This section can be accessed by pressing Quick user manager, in the Home section.
+This module can be accessed by pressing Quick user manager, in the Home page.

 Quick user manager is a technician tool included in UVK 6.9 or higher, which contains all user account management options in a simple, user friendly interface.
 Quick user manager can also be downloaded as a separate portable app here.